getify/Functional-Light-JS/ch5.md

 ### Mentally Transparent

-The suggestion that a referentially transparent pure function *can be* replaced with its output does not mean that it *should be*.
+The notion that a referentially transparent pure function *can be* replaced with its output does not mean that it *should literally be* replaced.
 Far from it.

-The reasons we build functions into our programs instead of using pre-computed magic constants is not just about responding to changing data, but also about readability with proper abstractions, etc. The function call to calculate the average of that list of numbers makes that part of the program more readable than the line that just assigns the value explicitly.
+The reasons we build functions into our programs instead of using pre-computed magic constants are not just about responding to changing data, but also about readability with proper abstractions, etc. The function call to calculate the average of that list of numbers makes that part of the program more readable than the line that just assigns the value explicitly.
 It tells the story to the reader of where `avg` comes from, what it means, etc.

-What we're really suggesting with referential transparency is that as you're reading a program, once you've mentally computed what a function call's output is, you no longer need to think about what that exact function call is doing when you see it in code.
+What we're really suggesting with referential transparency is that as you're reading a program, once you've mentally computed what a pure function call's output is, you no longer need to think about what that exact function call is doing when you see it in code, especially if it appears multiple times.

 That result becomes kinda like a mental `const` declaration, which as you're reading you can transparently swap in and not spend any more mental energy working out.

 Hopefully the importance of this characteristic of a pure function is obvious.
 We're trying to make our programs more readable.
-One way we can do that is give the reader assistance in skipping over the unnecessary stuff so they can focus on the necessary stuff.
+One way we can do that is give the reader less work, by providing assistance to skip over the unnecessary stuff so they can focus on the important stuff.

 The reader shouldn't need to keep re-computing some outcome that isn't going to change (and doesn't need to).
-If you make it a pure function with referential transparency, they won't have to.
+If you make define a pure function with referential transparency, they won't have to.

 ### Not So Transparent?